lightning-digital-entertainment/plebai-chatbox-js/README.md

 The first `<script>` tag in the snippet above is used to pass a configuration object to chatbox.
 It holds the following four properties:

-1. agentKey: The public key of the agent that chatbox will connect to.
+1. agentKey: The public key of the agent that chatbox will connect to (can be found on [plebai.com/agents](https://plebai.com/agents)).
 2. chatTitle: The title that will be displayed at the top of chatbox.
 3. primaryColor: The primary color of the chatbox component (topbar and submit button background).
 4. secondaryColor: The secondary color of the chatbox component (response background)